pepealonso95/journey/README.md

 - **Custom Descriptions**: Add personal context explaining why each book matters in your sequence
 - **Anonymous Sharing**: Share lists instantly via URL without requiring authentication
 - **Gamified Ordering**: Intuitive "which should be read first?" comparison interface
-- **Drag & Drop**: Reorder books with smooth drag-and-drop interactions
+- **Read First Ordering**: Reorder books by simply answering which would you read first
 - **Google Books Integration**: Search and select from millions of books with rich metadata

 ### 👤 User Profiles & Authentication